DarkLicornor/CM2003-PinAndDraw/README.md

 # Pin and Draw

-> A Vue.js project with vue 2.0, vue-router and vuex starter kit for server side rendering.
+> A Vue.js project with vue 2.0, vue-router and vuex starter kit for server side rendering. currently, the images are draggable and resizeable by click on the bottom-right corner.

 ## Development Setup